Last Updated on April 11, 2022 by Dave Schoenbeck

-That said, far too many business owners have made the switch to a virtual team without entirely thinking the decision through.
-This has led to a large number of failed businesses and unhappy teammates.
+That said, far too many business owners have switched to a virtual team without entirely thinking the decision through.
+Unfortunately, this has led to many failed businesses and unhappy teammates.

 Fortunately, your business can avoid this fate by following the simple steps below.

 The first step to ensuring your business is successful is to be mindful about whom you hire.
 While you want your team to be diverse, and a virtual team might seem a good idea, it’s also essential that the individual team members can relate to one another.
 Here is a tip.